nightscout/Trio/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Discord server admins.
-Please join our Discord server to contact them directly for any enforcement issues.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reportedto the Discord server admins.
+Please join our [Discord server](https://discord.gg/dbe5Twav8D) to contact them directly for any enforcement issues.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.